Peter Siekmeier, MS, MD

 Computational neuroscience is a highly promising approach to investigating the brain and psychiatric illness.
 Founded in 2005, Dr. Siekmeier’s Laboratory for Computational Neuroscience uses new technologies to conduct virtual experiments that are inexpensive, safe, and efficient, generating findings that can ultimately translate to clinical treatments.

 Dr. Siekmeier uses a multidisciplinary approach, drawing on the skills of neuroanatomists, neurophysiologists, psychologists, and psychiatrists as well as researchers expert in mathematics and computer science.
 A guiding principle of the lab is that a “systems biology” approach is particularly useful, if not necessary, in psychiatric research.
-A focal part of the lab’s work is the identification of novel biomarkers of psychiatric illness that can be implemented computationally.

 Central to Dr. Siekmeier’s work is the use of highly biologically realistic simulations to provide information about the emergent behaviors of a large number of neurons working together.
 The goal is to reveal how lesions or interventions at a cellular level can affect the system-level behavior of a brain region, and ultimately clinical behavior.

 The lab actualizes rigorously defined biomarkers of psychiatric illness in computational models.
 Such models can help in understanding the connections between brain cell abnormalities and patients’ symptoms—mechanisms that conventional neuroscience has struggled to clarify.
 Although the lab’s work is not defined by a particular disease, Dr. Siekmeier currently focuses on psychotic disorders including schizophrenia and bipolar disorder.
 Potentially the lab will apply their approach to other illnesses such as autism and Alzheimer’s disease.